Taxi Driver Assessments

 You may also be asked to carry out an emergency stop.

-You will pass the assessment if you make 9 or fewer driving faults, unless you accumulate a number of faults in one area.
-No serious or dangerous faults are allowed.
+You will pass the taxi driver assessment if you make 9 or fewer faults, unless you accumulate a number of faults in one area.
+If any serious or dangerous faults are recorded this will result in a fail.
+Please note faults will be recorded for incorrect answers given when answering cabology and Highway Code questions as well as driving faults committed on the practical element of the assessment

 - safely load and unload the wheelchair in and out of your vehicle